giantswarm/gitops-template/docs/add_wc_template.md

 ## Example

-An example of a WC cluster template created using the CAPx/CAPI is available in [bases/clusters/capo](/bases/clusters/capo/).
+An example of a workload cluster template created using the CAPx/CAPI is available in [bases/clusters/capo](/bases/clusters/capo/).

 ## Export environment variables